The Future Drought Fund is helping communities become more resilient.

 - improve community meeting places through supporting small-scale community infrastructure projects.

 Together with FRRR, we’re focusing on boosting community connectedness and collaboration in agricultural communities.
-We are providing small-scale grants for community organisations, networks and infrastructure that supports drought resilience.
+This program provided small-scale grants for community organisations, networks and infrastructure that supports drought resilience.

-Interested parties are encouraged to apply directly with FRRR for a share in $2.9 million in funding for projects that encourage connectedness in agricultural communities or improve the skills and capacity of network members-helping communities become more resilient to the impacts of drought.
+The program administered $2.9 million in funding for projects that encouraged connectedness in agricultural communities or improved the skills and capacity of network members to become more resilient to the impacts of drought.